 As MBAs. your skills will be in high demand.
 MSI will be useful whether you decide to apply them professionally or privately.
 This course will be particularly relevant if you are currently serving on the board of a nonprofit or NGO or plan on joining one hereafter.

-MORAL REASONING: FROM SOPHOCLES TO MACHIAVELLI TO THE BOMB (MORE)
+MORAL REASONING: FROM MACHIAVELLI TO THE BOMB TO THE C-SUITE (MORE)

 How did President Harry Truman decide to use atomic weapons in 1945?
 How did Katherine Graham, Publisher of the Washington Post, consider the ethical dilemmas and business risks involved in publishing the Pentagon Papers and pursuing Watergate?
 Is Machiavelli’s treatise The Prince a pragmatic handbook every leader should read or a rationalization of thuggery?

-Leaders regularly confront dilemmas with moral dimensions.
-They can arise urgently and unexpectedly, are generally complex, and can be career defining.
-This course in applied ethics is both abstract, in that it explores complex moral questions and the philosophical frameworks used to address them, and intensely practical, in that it deals with the types of moral challenges that business leaders face and introduces the tools required to lead an organization through them.
-Its ultimate objective is to enable students to better navigate the business world, and life as it is actually lived.
+Leaders often face complex dilemmas with moral elements.
+They arise urgently and unexpectedly and can be career defining.
+This course will equip you with the tools to grapple with these sorts of dilemmas and to lead an organization through them.
+It is both abstract, in that it explores complex questions and the philosophical frameworks used to address them, and intensely practical, in that it deals with the types of challenges that business leaders actually face.
+Its objective is to enable students to better navigate the challenges of the business world and the complexities of life as it is actually lived.

 SOCIAL ENTREPRENEURSHIP (SESHP)